 Now, it's time to add the broth and stir to deglaze the pan.
 Deglazing dissolves the stuck-on particles and blends them into the sauce, giving that great flavor.

-And the last step is to simmer the beans, potatoes, bacon, ham, and seasoning all together.
+And the last step is to simmer the beans, potatoes, crispy bacon, ham, and seasoning.
 Cook them with the pot covered for about half an hour or until the potatoes and beans are tender.

 Helpful tips

-- Using fresh beans instead of canned or frozen ones usually takes longer to cook.
+- Using fresh green beans or frozen ones usually takes longer to cook than canned ones.

-- Substitute water for the broth; add a beef bouillon cube for more flavor.
+- Substitute water for the broth and add a beef bouillon cube for more flavor.

 Smothered Green Beans: Cajun-Style